 - To protect kids from waterborne illnesses, we held informational sessions for children and families about the importance of handwashing.
 We also introduced handwashing stations called Tippy Taps that families could build themselves with water containers and branches.

-- To protect children and their families from health ailments caused by unclean water, we trained children and families on methods of proper water treatment, such as filters, boiling, and chlorine tablets to purify the water.
+- To protect children and their families from health ailments caused by unclean water, we trained children and families on methods of proper water treatment, such as filters, boiling water, and using chlorine tablets to purify the water.

 Education for Better Lives